tanakhcc/critic/README.md

 DB is used authoritatively for:
 - session stores (local sqlite)
-- current state of published files gitlab is used authoritatively for everything else:
+- current state of published files github is used authoritatively for everything else:
 - actual transcription data (after reconciliation)
 - (source metadata - this is part of the XML files for transcriptions)

 ## auto-rebuild
-- DB is rebuilt every now and then (daily??) from gitlab
+- DB is rebuilt every now and then (daily??) from github
-    - we check consistency of gitlab by building into a dev-db
+    - we check consistency of github by building into a dev-db
     - if that works, we build into the actual db

 ## consistency check